 It is only a legal requirement to have an accountant if the company is big enough to require an audit.

-There’s a lot to think about when you’re setting up a new business.
-Such as creating business plans to calculating business expenditure and registering for VAT.
-An accountant will work with you to help in these financial areas are set up smoothly and efficiently.
+We can help many tasks from creating business plans to calculating business expenditure and registering for VAT.
+We will work with you to help in these financial areas are set up smoothly and efficiently.

 Many accountants work as business advisors to help you decide the best trading structure, register with the appropriate government departments when setting up your company.